What Is a Bulbous Nose Tip?

 Minor irregularities of the bridge may occur due to the shifting of bones post-surgery.
 Not to worry, as they can typically be adjusted easily with simple molding.

 2) Visible Scarring

 The external scar on the columella typically heals to the point where it cannot be seen, although occasionally, it remains slightly visible.

 Following a surgery that reduces the size of the nose, there is a risk of compromised breathing, which is why an airway surgery is also performed during such procedures.
 Rarely, compromised airflow may still occur and further airflow surgery may be required.

-The risk of infections post rhinoplasty is very low, but just to be safe, Dr. Mulholland and his team always prescribe a prophylactic antibiotic post-op.
+The risk of infections post rhinoplasty is very low, but just to be safe, Dr. Bell and his team always prescribe a prophylactic antibiotic post-op.

 It takes one and a 1.5-2 weeks to recover from a bulbous tip rhinoplasty procedure.
 The cast and stitches are removed after about a week, and the taping is removed in the following days.
 Your nose will still be swollen, but not noticeably.
 The swelling will go down gradually: three weeks post-procedure, swelling will be reduced by 20-30%, six weeks post-procedure, it will reach 50-60%, and after a year, it will be gone completely.
 The tip usually takes the longest to finish healing.

 Don’t Overexert Yourself

 Give activities like heavy housework a break post-surgery.
 Deciding when to get back to your usual daily routine will depend on how well you’re healing as well as how strenuous your work is.
 Most people are able to return to normal activities within a 3-week period.
 Typically, patients can drive again 5-7 days post-op, do non-contact sports 3-4 weeks post-op, take up contact sports 6 weeks post-op, and engage in face-first activities like diving 8-12 weeks post-op.